SBSS Logo

 What shoes are acceptable?

 Students should wear closed-toe shoes suitable for play and sports activities.
-Black or navy blue joggers, sneakers, or school shoes are recommended.
-Sandals, thongs, and light-up shoes are not permitted for safety reasons.
+Sandals and thongs are not permitted for safety reasons.

 What days is the tuckshop open?

-The tuckshop is open Monday to Friday for lunch orders.
-Orders must be placed before 9:00 AM on the day.
+The tuckshop is open Monday to Friday for lunch orders unless otherwise communicated.
+Orders must be placed before 8:00 AM on the day.

 How do I order from the tuckshop?

-Orders can be placed online through Flexischools or by sending a paper bag with your child's name, class, and order details along with payment.
-The tuckshop menu is available on the school website and updated each term.
+Orders can be placed online through Munch Monitor.
+The tuckshop menu is available through Munch Monitor and updated each term.

 Can I volunteer at the tuckshop?